Scarlet-Fox/V3-Mod-Military-Logistics/README.md

 Finally, there is an open source repository that you can interact with if you would like to contribute.

+## Special Thanks!

+* This mod uses code from the [multi-line production methods framework](https://github.com/1230james/vic3-multi-line-pms-framework), which was created by [1230james](https://github.com/1230james).
+Thank you 1230james!
+* The korean language translation was provided by [dungsil](https://github.com/dungsil).
+Thank you dungsil!

 ## Other Mods I Use

 * [Victoria Tweaks Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2935989855)